Worker’s Comp for Cashiers

 General Liability Insurance

-General Liability covers bodily injuries, customer accidents, property damage, and product-related claims—but it does not cover cyber incidents.
-That’s why Cyber Liability Insurance is essential.
-By combining both policies, your store is protected from in-person customer risks such as slip-and-fall accidents and digital threats like stolen customer data.
-This balanced protection keeps your convenience store safe from both offline and online dangers.
+General Liability insures for bodily injuries, customer accidents, property claims and product claims but not cyber.
+This is why having Cyber Liability Insurance is imperative.
+Together, both policies give your store protection from in-person customer dangers like slip-and-fall incidents and digital risks like stolen customer information.
+With this dual protection, your convenience store is safeguarded against offline and online threats.

 Insurance Services Provide By Convenience Store Insurance